shivangi1708/fire-prediction/README.md

 - Interactive HTML form for environmental data input
 - Backend Flask app using a trained ML model
-- Real-time prediction results: "Rain" or "No Rain"
+- Real-time prediction results: "Fire" or "No Fire"
 - Clean and responsive interface with CSS styling

 ---